 As usual, weather dictates what kind of work will occur on the southbound leg of the voyage.
 During the short summertime, the day is filled with maintenance chores.
 In the depth of winter, the entire crew may spend their time holding on for dear life as the vessel crashes through thirty foot seas.

-If the vessel stops at Bellingham, or Pier 90 in Seattle, the crew may help offload a portion of the cargo, driving cargo gear or forklifts.
-Usually, they do this in conjunction with a group of CTI dockworkers.
-After this portion of the cargo has been offloaded, usually the work of 24 hours or less, the vessel arrives in Seattle.
+When the vessel stops at Bellingham and Pier 90 in Seattle, the crew will offload a portion of the cargo, driving cargo gear or forklifts.
+This in conjunction with a group of CTI dockworkers.
+After this portion of the cargo has been offloaded, usually the work of 24 hours or less, the vessel arrives in Salmon Bay Terminal on the ship canal.
 Once the vessel has arrived, the crew will spend a couple of hours prepping the cargo gear for offload, getting garbage off the ship, etc., at which point the voyage is completed and they are free to go home.

-Generally a crew will have about three and a half days off if they are sailing again on the next voyage.
-During this time, the entire crew usually goes home.
+Generally a crew will have between three and five days off if they are sailing again on the next voyage.
+During this time, the entire crew usually goes home, though crew members sailing on the next voyage can stay aboard.

 If this is the type of work schedule that frightens you, CTI is not the place for you.
 Some people might believe that this work schedule is dangerous.
-Here are the facts: we have never had loss of life in Alaska, nor have we ever put anyone permanently in a wheelchair.
-Those are the facts.
+We have an excellent safety record.

 Keep in mind that pay at CTI is daily pay.
 We do not pay overtime.
-Our rates for Able-Bodied Seaman vary from $280/day to upwards of $345/day.
 The highest-paid seamen receive their pay based off of merit and seniority, with merit taking precedence.

 This is not a common job for common mariners.
 Very few people can do this kind of work.
 Coastal Transportation’s mariners are extremely tough, driven individuals who need a challenge in their work life.
-While CTI recognizes that opportunities to make as much or as more money in another seagoing trade exist, we are not interested in hiring just anyone.
-Our trade demands that we hire those we see as the best, and thus our hiring standards are very high.
+This is why Coastal Transportation's mariners are among the best paid in the industry.

 Scroll to minute 6:00 to watch cargo operation at the dock in Seattle.